 - Start classes earlier in the day to fit in more time for more classes.

-- If you have larger number of students then consider shortening classes to 30 minutes from 1 Hour long so that instructors don’t get burnt out by increased number of classes.
+- If you have a larger number of students, consider shortening classes to 30 minutes instead of 1 hour.
+This way, instructors don't get burnt out by increased number of classes.

-- Build a space between your classes to allow one class to have and proper disinfection before the next class arrives.
+- Build a space between your classes to allow for proper disinfection before the next class arrives.